 How ASE Certification Works

-Auto technicians and other professionals who want to become ASE certified can take one or more of ASE’s 50 exams.
+Auto technicians and other professionals who want to become ASE Certified can take one or more of ASE’s 52 tests.
 The exams are grouped into specialties such as automobile, medium/heavy truck, truck equipment, school bus, collision repair, and more.